 - 1.8 The PCS places no barrier on the establishment of a corporate practice or of a mixed partnership with members of other professions.
-A member must avoid arrangements which inhibit the member's ability to conform to the standards of behaviour, integrity, competence and professional judgement which other members or the public might reasonably expect of a member (including, but not limited to, the requirements of professional guidance). - 1.9 Members working outside the Republic of Ireland are strongly encouraged to join the local actuarial body when it is appropriate, having regard to the nature of their work, to do so.
-If the requirements of a local actuarial body to which the member belongs appear to conflict with the PCS or any other relevant professional guidance, the member should normally seek advice from a senior actuary and, if that does not resolve the matter, seek guidance from the Society.
+A member must avoid arrangements which inhibit the member's ability to conform to the standards of behaviour, integrity, competence and professional judgement which other members or the public might reasonably expect of a member (including, but not limited to, the requirements of professional standards). - 1.9 All members must comply at all times with the PCS.
+This applies even if a member is also subject to the standards of another professional actuarial body. - 1.10 Actuarial Standards of Practice are relevant to a member providing advice in, or carrying out work in, a jurisdiction outside the Republic of Ireland as follows: - a) If the jurisdiction is one for which an International Actuarial Association (IAA) member association has published directly relevant standards or guidance, the member must follow the relevant standards or guidance (provided it does not conflict with any of the requirements of the PCS) and need not have regard to any Actuarial Standards of Practice in respect of that issue. - b) If the jurisdiction is one for which no IAA member has published relevant standards or guidance, the member must: - subject to there being no conflicting legal requirements, apply any Actuarial Standard of Practice which is prescribed as relevant for members working outside the Republic of Ireland, or - if there is no prescribed Actuarial Standard of Practice, identify which Actuarial Standards of Practice are potentially relevant and decide whether there are any underlying principles which should be applied. - 1.11 Members working outside the Republic of Ireland are strongly encouraged to join any relevant local professional actuarial body whenever it is appropriate, having regard to the nature of their work, to do so.
+If the requirements of a local actuarial body to which the member belongs appear to conflict with the PCS or any other relevant professional standards, the member should normally seek advice from a senior actuary and, if that does not resolve the matter, seek guidance from the Society.